wilkie/whitepaper/README.md

 Finally, you can simply have the app download an article and place it in the current directory.
 It will name the file as closely to the title as it can.

-Download a pdf by any means necessary by title keyword search:
+Download a PDF by any means necessary by title keyword search:

     whitepaper -d -t "The Design and Implementation of a Log-Structured File System"